 Otherwise, the design of the 45-seat space, developed with the help of Clothilde Caillé Levesque, harkens back to the 1960s, with elements like a partition of stacked vintage glass blocks, chairs from the era tracked down at a Quebec City retirement facility, and banquette seating modelled on a bench seen in the New Otani, a Tokyo hotel built for the 1964 Olympics.

 Massumi calls the design “Pumpui grown up,” a description that braids neatly with the restaurant’s name, meaning “older brother” in Thai.
 Conceptually, Pichai is destined to be the formal foil to Pumpui’s casual counter-service setting.
 If Pumpui is where locals drift in for a hearty one-dish meal, then Pichai is where they’ll head for an enviable Friday night spent with friends feasting on a seemingly interminable spread of veggies, meats, and natural wines.
 That remains the goal, but as Massumi says, “Pichai is on the grill until we are able to open.”

-Pichai is open for takeout at 5985 St. Hubert, Wednesday, Thursday, and Sunday from 5 p.m. to 9 p.m. and Friday and Saturday from 12 to 9 p.m.
+Pichai is open for takeout Wednesday, Thursday, and Sunday, from 5 p.m. to 9 p.m., and Friday and Saturday, from noon to 9 p.m., at 5985 St-Hubert.